 Today people think of brutalism as a phrase for ugly uncompromising buildings, but it once meant simply letting the concrete be visible, and not covered in facades.

-Done well, raw concrete looks lovely, whether incorporating the shapes of its moulds — such as a wood slats at the Southbank, or the painfully difficult work done to expose the aggregate core at the Barbican.
+Done well, raw concrete looks lovely, whether incorporating the shapes of its moulds — such as wood slats at the Southbank, or the painfully difficult work done to expose the aggregate core at the Barbican.

 Of course, when not looked after, as with any surface, it can stain and discolor, and sadly, many of the early concrete buildings were not maintained, were not looked after, and now can look very run down.